Comic strip

 A comic strip (also known as a strip cartoon) is a sequence of cartoons, arranged in interrelated panels to display brief humor or form a narrative, often serialized, with text in balloons and captions.
 Traditionally, throughout the 20th and into the 21st century, these have been published in newspapers and magazines, with daily horizontal strips printed in black-and-white in newspapers, while Sunday papers offered longer sequences in special color comics sections.
 With the advent of the internet, online comic strips began to appear as webcomics.

 Most strips are written and drawn by a comics artist, known as a cartoonist.
 As the word "comic" implies, strips are frequently humorous but may also be dramatic or instructional.
 Examples of gag-a-day strips are Blondie, Bringing Up Father, Marmaduke, and Pearls Before Swine.
 In the late 1920s, comic strips expanded from their mirthful origins to feature adventure stories, as seen in Popeye, Captain Easy, Buck Rogers, Tarzan, and Terry and the Pirates.
 In the 1940s, soap-opera-continuity strips such as Judge Parker and Mary Worth gained popularity.
 Because "comic" strips are not always funny, cartoonist Will Eisner has suggested that sequential art would be a better genre-neutral name.

 Comic strips have appeared inside American magazines such as Liberty and Boys' Life, but also on the front covers, such as the Flossy Frills series on The American Weekly Sunday newspaper supplement.
 In the UK and the rest of Europe, comic strips are also serialized in comic book magazines, with a strip's story sometimes continuing over three pages.

 History

 Storytelling using a sequence of pictures has existed through history.
+An earthenware bowl from Iran has a sort of storyboard or comic strip, as it is decorated with one image after another showing a goat jumping towards a tree and then arriving and eating its leaves.
+Similar uses of sequential pictures are commonly found in medieval Islamic Persia.

-One medieval European example in textile form is the Bayeux Tapestry.
+A medieval European example in textile form is the Bayeux Tapestry.
 Printed examples emerged in 19th-century Germany and in mid 18th-century England, where some of the first satirical or humorous sequential narrative drawings were produced.
 William Hogarth's 18th-century English caricature include both narrative sequences, such as A Rake's Progress, and single panels.

 The Biblia pauperum ("Paupers' Bible"), a tradition of picture Bibles beginning in the Late Middle Ages, sometimes depicted Biblical events with words spoken by the figures in the miniatures written on scrolls coming out of their mouths—which makes them to some extent ancestors of the modern cartoon strips.

 In China, with its traditions of block printing and of the incorporation of text with image, experiments with what became lianhuanhua date back to 1884.